RiffleSystems/riffle-website/src/pages/essays/prelude.md

 In a local-first architecture where queries are much cheaper to run, we can take a different approach.
 The developer can register _reactive queries_, where the system guarantees that they will be updated in response to changing data.
 Reactive queries can also depend on each other, and the system will decide on an efficient execution order and ensure data remains correctly updated.

-This appraoch is closely related to the _document functional reactive programming (FRP)_ introduced in [Pushpin](https://www.inkandswitch.com/pushpin/), except that we use a relational database rather than a JSON CRDT as our data store, and access them using a query language instead of a frontend language like Javascript.
+This appraoch is closely related to the _document functional reactive programming (DFRP)_ model introduced in [Pushpin](https://www.inkandswitch.com/pushpin/), except that we use a relational database rather than a JSON CRDT as our data store, and access them using a query language instead of a frontend language like Javascript.
 We can also [create reactive derived values from our data outside of the tree of UI elements](https://www.youtube.com/watch?v=_ISAA_Jt9kI), as in systems like [Jotai](https://jotai.org/), [Recoil](https://recoiljs.org/), and [RxJS](https://rxjs.dev/)

 <aside>